yeraydiazdiaz/lunr.py/docs/languages.md

 {'ref': 'b', 'score': 0.089, 'match_data': <MatchData "invent">}]
 ```

+!!!
+Note
-> Note: in order to construct stemmers, trimmers and stop word filters Lunr imports corpus data from NLTK which fetches it from Github and caches it in your home directory under `nltk_data` by default.
+    In order to construct stemmers, trimmers and stop word filters Lunr imports corpus data from NLTK which fetches it from Github and caches it in your home directory under `nltk_data` by default.
 You may see some logging indicating such activity during the creation of the index.

 Or a list of languages: